sagarmaiti26/iMessage/README.md

-Sure, here's a detailed README file for your project:

----

 # iMessage Clone

 An iOS-inspired messaging web application built using Next.js for the frontend and the backend, Node.js for Server side Runtime Environment and various other modern web technologies.
 This application provides real-time messaging, authentication via Google and GitHub, and several other features to enhance the user experience.